Moving Forward with Greater Transparency

 TNB Corporate Strategy

-TNB sustainability journey is anchored on Reimagining TNB Strategic Framework.
-First introduced in 2016, the rapidly evolving industry landscape, ignited by global energy transition, has led us to refresh the Group’s strategy and aspiration “to be a leading provider of sustainable energy solutions in Malaysia and internationally”.
+TNB's sustainability journey is anchored in the Reimagining TNB Strategic Framework.
+First introduced in 2016, it was enhanced in 2024 to guide TNB in growing a sustainable business by leveraging the energy transition for the Group's strategy and its aspiration 'to be a leading provider of sustainable energy solutions in Malaysia and internationally.

 TNB SUSTAINABILITY PATHWAY: SETTING THE TARGET